tjhop/encrypted_arch_linode/README.md

 ## Status
 It works and does everything I want right now:
 - Builds Arch on encrypted disks
-- Uses BTRFS by default with simple subvolume setup (root and snapshots, no separate home subvolumes or anything)
+- Uses BTRFS by default with simple subvolume setup in line with the [snapper suggested subvol layout](https://wiki.archlinux.org/index.php/Snapper#Suggested_filesystem_layout)
 - Tries to follow Arch philosophy (minimal system config, only installs a few extra packages I use frequently, don't enable extra services by default, etc)
 - Provides a (IMO) good base/clean slate to work from.
 The remainder of the system configuration is purposefully left for other config scripts or system configuration services (I'm using salt now).

 ## Using the script/Installing
 This requires some manual prep because it builds the encrypted disks from rescue mode.
-There's a script included in this repo called `create.py` that will create a Linode based on the options specified in `config.yaml` using the new Linode API v4 and boot it into rescue mode for.
+There's a script included in this repo called `create.py` that will create a Linode based on the options specified in `config.yaml` using the new Linode API v4 and boot it into rescue mode for you.

 Here's an example `config.yaml`:
 ```